Helping vulnerable people stay independent during the COVID-19 outbreak

 Argenti, our innovative approach to technology-enabled care, gives advanced automated support to those in need 24 hours a day and connects care workers to service users for better, more efficient care.
 The technology includes wearable detectors and other devices to alert the service if someone has a fall, prompt users to take medication or allow users to get support when required.
 It also includes door sensors or personal GPS devices to enable users to access the community safely and confidently, or sensors to detect abnormal temperatures or flooding in the house.
 The service alerts users’ relatives or care staff from its 24-hour monitoring centre.
 And it includes ongoing innovation to explore the potential of utilising cobots, smart socks to provide social care support.

-It’s helping more than 17,000 people live independently in four local authority areas.
+It has helped more than 30,000 people live independently across four local authority areas.
 They range from elderly people with dementia or mobility problems to parents of children with severe physical or mental disabilities who benefit from technological support to better manage their situation.

 Local authorities refer people to the service.
 Argenti then works with them to assess their needs and matches the right combination of technology to help them live more comfortably in their own homes.
 This stops them relying on round-the-clock help at home or residential care.